tone-labs/dewey/README.md

 ## Design Decisions

-### Why "Dewey"?
+### Naming

-The Dewey Decimal Classification system revolutionized how libraries organize information.
-Dewey the library helps you organize and access your records in an efficient and standardized way. 📚
+Named after the Dewey Decimal Classification system for organizing information.

 ### Why `any` for order options?